 A variety of public transit services are offered by the four providers including fixed route service, dial a ride service, 24 hour reservation and contract service to schools and human service agencies.
-In 2016 the four systems provided approximately 371,000 rides.

 There is a need for additional transit coverage and regional north/south linkages within the county and beyond.
 There are areas that have no services and others the service coverage, hours, and capacity are limited.
 Basic transportation to medical and social services for those unable to drive is critical to maintaining people in their communities, and improved services are needed to provide access to employment.